pippinbarr/i-shoot/process/Process-Journal.md

 # Saturday, 8 December 2018, 9:51AM --- This project is a failure?

 Conversation yesterday with J+M about failure of "I shoot".
 Led to thought in the bath about radical reshaping of it.
 Abandon entirely the Counter-Strike element.
 Abandon the spatial realism.
 Turn it into a game in which you just voice a sequence of horrible actions.
 Maybe even generative at that point.
 Neverending.
 Maybe somehow with just enough suggestion of narrative that you'd keep going for quite a while before realising it won't end?
 How would you do that?
 Maybe craft the first three or so and then drop into generation after that?
 I need to think about it, but maybe this saves the project?
 More thought later.

+---

+# Saturday, 8 December 2018, 10:11AM --- The streamlining approach

+Okay, couldn't stay away from this, should just trying and get my thinking down now.

+So, as above, I was talking to J+M after they tried out the current prototype and the general consensus was, unfortunately, that it's pretty damn unaffecting.
+Which was my experience too, of course, but I'd been holding out a pseudo-hope that it would work for others.
+There's still another pseudo-hope that J+M have just experienced it too many times and so are similarly inured, but I don't think that's it, really.
+It's just that it doesn't actually work they way I thought/wanted.

+The central problem seems to be the game-ness of it.
+Even though the experience is essentially "linear", it still has certain affordances of gameness.

+__Choosing actions__.
+You get to choose what to do, so there's some level of focus on trying to optimise, do it well, etc. Even though that's kind of meaningless in this game.
+It still signifies the idea of a game and a game detracts from affective connection (I reckon).

+__Voice recognition is like a game__.
+More significantly, it's pretty clear that the novelty and challenge of voicing the commands makes the act of voicing them into more of a distraction.
+It's not very disturbing because you're busy trying to get it right.

+I actually think these two things work together as well?
+Like the voicing is diminished because it's in service of a chosen action in a game environment?
+At any rate, the end result is that it doesn't feel like anything, it just feels like a boring version of Counter-Strike in text.
+So: shit.

+__Solutions?__ However, also as above, I'm thinking that maybe the way to at least partially "save" this experience is to go all in on the basic concept of voicing killing.
+In essence what I think I mean is stripping the game down to _only_ the killing bits, extending on them a bit possibly, and allowing for other scenarios (stabbing becomes plausible).
+The game would become a sequence of those killing scenarios.
+Maybe without even any context, just a sequence of things to say, acknowledged by the game.

+It could still be the case this doesn't feel like much, but I think it has a greater chance at a cumulative effect.
+It still technically reproduces moments from games that we do traditionally enact, so it's not dishonest or moving too far away from the principle of this game.
+It's just highly targeted?

+Can make the interface more stark this way which I think is a good thing too.
+Can still maintain a bunch of codebase I suppose?
+Or maybe I kind of start again but take a bunch of code from the previous version?
+Might be cleaner given this is a significant change.
+Use Tracery for generating encounters.

+I think the thing for now is probably to make the base version of this: encounters basically the same as already exist, but in isolation, with different typography presentation etc. And see if that feels different.

+Then need to think about:
+- System acknowledgment of success/failure (should it be like "Good", or do a tick, or be flatter than that?)
+- Generation versus custom written encounters
+- Context versus no-context for each encounter (leaning no-context)
+- What level of description is fair?

+I mean, hilariously this is going to be not dissimilar to the annyang testing prototype I made early on.
+But the truth is that that _was_ kind of freaky?
+That's what I'll try to capture.
+It's simple and perhaps more effective.
+And then I can move on!